 Implement the strategy as per the plan.
 See to it that each of the metrics is taken into account.
 Track the entire process so that you are going in the right direction.

-If you follow the above steps that we have outlined for you, you can easily create a strong one that will stand the test of time.
+Following the above steps can easily create a strong one that will stand the test of time.
 Understand your position and who you are as a business to create your brand to become an established one.

-We leave you with a quote from one of the world’s most powerful CEOs, Jeff Bezos:
+We leave you with a quote from one of the world’s most influential CEOs, Jeff Bezos:

 “A brand for a company is like a reputation for a person.
 You earn a reputation by trying to do hard things well.”